Doomlazer/KotD/README.md

 # Killing of the Dead

 KotD is a simple "typing" game for the Pico-8 fantasy console created in late 2019 as a learning project.
 It was initially designed to "type" with the on-screen keyboard controlled either with the mouse or arrow keys.
-Since that was a horrible way to play I added the ability to use a keyboard as well.
+Since that was a horrible way to play, I added the ability to use a keyboard as well.

-The game can be played in a browser <a href="doomlazer.github.io/KotD">here</a>.
+The game can be played in a browser <a href="https://doomlazer.github.io/KotD">here</a>.

 # How to play